oracle-livelabs/database/sharding/raft23ai/ui-app/raft-demo-ui-app.md

 In addition to above information, the results from Lab "Explore Raft Replication Advanced Use-Cases" tasks e.g., for Raft Replication failovers, Scale UP or Scale Down, Move or Copy Replication Unit Replicas etc. all can be verified from Raft Demo UI.

-This is the end of the Raft Replication Workshop.

-## Rate this Workshop
-When you are finished, don't forget to rate this workshop!
-We rely on this feedback to help us improve and refine our LiveLabs catalog.
-Follow the steps to submit your rating.

 ## Acknowledgements
 * **Authors** - Ajay Joshi, Oracle Globally Distributed Database, Product Management, Consulting Member of Technical Staff